daegalus/dart-uuid/README.md

 * __(Currently NOT implemented)__ Cryptographically strong random # generation on supporting platforms
 * [Annotated source code](http://daegalus.github.com/dart-uuid/Uuid/Uuid.html)

 Note: Reason Crypto strong random # isn't implemented is because I don't believe Dart has implemented anything thats Crypto strong, at least nothing exposed in public apis.
-Then the Whatwg browser one I haven't included.
+And the Whatwg browser one I haven't included.

 ## Getting Started
 (This will be updated once I explore the new Pub Package manager, and fix this doc up for it)